 Use of funds

 Of course, refinances or HELOCs can be used for financial needs other than home improvement projects.
-Scaife says he would always caution people in amortizing short term debt over the longer payoff period of a HELOC, but there are times it may make sense.
+While we do caution people in amortizing short term debt over the longer payoff period of a HELOC, there are times it may make sense.
 For instance, if members have several loans or credit card balances with high-interest rates and they choose to open a HELOC in order to consolidate those, OCCU encourages them to pay that HELOC off ahead of schedule.

 With so many variables to consider, OCCU encourages you to talk with a Mortgage Loan Officer and let them know what you are hoping to do.
 OCCU will do its best to find the solution that meets your needs.